 The First National Bank Of Chillicothe

-The First National Bank Of Chillicothe in Illinois printed $422,480 dollars worth of national currency.
-That is a pretty standard output.
-However, some types of currency from this bank could still be rare.
-This national bank opened in 1900 and stopped printing money in 1935, which equals a 36 year printing period.
+The First National Bank Of Chillicothe in Missouri printed $1,372,550 dollars worth of national currency.
+Over $1,000,000 face value is a lot of money.
+However, some types and denominations of currency from this bank could still be rare.
+This national bank opened in 1887 and stopped printing money in 1931, which equals a 45 year printing period.
 That is a fairly normal lifespan for a national bank.
-During its life, The First National Bank Of Chillicothe issued 10 different types and denominations of national currency.
+During its life, The First National Bank Of Chillicothe issued 9 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Chillicothe was located in Peoria County.
-It was assigned charter number 5584.
+For the record, The First National Bank Of Chillicothe was located in Livingston County.
+It was assigned charter number 3686.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com